rapidsai/raft/README.md

 ### CPM

-RAFT uses the [RAPIDS cmake](https://github.com/rapidsai/rapids-cmake) library, which makes it simple to include in downstream cmake projects.
-RAPIDS cmake provides a convenience layer around CPM.
+RAFT uses the [RAPIDS-CMake](https://github.com/rapidsai/rapids-cmake) library, which makes it simple to include in downstream cmake projects.
+RAPIDS CMake provides a convenience layer around CPM.

 After [installing](https://github.com/rapidsai/rapids-cmake#installation) rapids-cmake in your project, you can begin using RAFT by placing the code snippet below in a file named `get_raft.cmake` and including it in your cmake build with `include(get_raft.cmake)`.
 This will make available several targets to add to configure the link libraries for your artifacts.